bihe/asa-lab-4/README.md

 helm install redis bitnami/redis
 ```

-Once the commands executed successfully check the relevant pods are running:
+Once the commands executed successfully check the relevant pods are running (be patinent, this takes a couple of seconds.
+The result is the main noder and 3 replicas.):

 ```bash
 > kubectl get pods